fnproject/fdk-python/README.md

 This CLI call depends on `test.json` file that contains an input and the output data for the black-box testing.

-Starting v0.0.33 FDK-Python provides a testing framework that allows to perform unit tests of your function's code.
+Starting v0.0.33 FDK-Python provides a testing framework that allows performing unit tests of your function's code.
 The framework is an extension to [testtools](https://testtools.readthedocs.io/en/latest/) testing framework, coding style remain the same, so, write your tests as you've got used to.
 Here's the example of the test suite:
 ```python